ima-eky/100-days-of-code-course/day-52/README.md

-# Automation Data Entry Jobs
+# Automation Data Entry Jobs (using selenium and beautiful soup)
 - In this script,our code researches houses thats fit a particular criteria for a client on the Zillow website.And then transfers that data from website into a form which will create a spreadsheet in Google sheets.

 - [Selenium](https://selenium-python.readthedocs.io/) is used  to autofill in a Google form.
+- Selenium  allows us to automate the browser,get the browser to do things automatically depending on the code  written.
 - The code is going to add in the address of the property,the price per month and the link to property.
 And fills out the forms per listing from Zillow.
 - Once all of the forms been compiled,you  have the option to turn it into a spreadsheet(Create a gooogle sheet from the responses submitted)
 - Scraping the data for the relevant listings is going to be done using [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)